rndblog/rndblog.github.io/_posts/2015-09-12-how-to-write-posts-with-jekyll.markdown

 author_name: "Dmytro Sotnyk"
 author_url: "http://sotnikdv.github.io"
 author_image: "http://sotnikdv.github.io/assets/images/profile.png"
-author_bio: 'I`m Grid Architect at GridDynamics in San Francisco, USA.
-You can find me also in <a href="http://plus.google.com/109421189749606131821">Google+</a> or <a href="https://www.linkedin.com/in/sotnikdv">LinkedIn</a>.'
+author_bio: 'I`m Principal Software Engineer and Grid Architect in San Francisco, USA.
+You can subscribe to my new posts in my <a href="http://sotnikdv.github.io">personal blog</a> or find me in <a href="http://plus.google.com/109421189749606131821">Google+</a> or <a href="https://www.linkedin.com/in/sotnikdv">LinkedIn</a>.'
 ---
 {% endhighlight %}